hyperledger/indy-hipe/text/connection-protocol/README.md

 #### Alice Receives the Request
-After receiving the connection request, Alice stores the DID, verification key, and endpoint information sent by Bob in here wallet.
-Alice then prepares to send a Connection response be generating her DID and keys for the relationship.
+After receiving the connection request, Alice stores the DID, verification key, and endpoint information sent by Bob in her wallet.
+Alice then prepares to send a connection response be generating her DID and keys for the relationship.

 ## 3. Connection Response
 [3-connection-response]: #3-connection-response